spigradle/spigradle/docs/spigot_plugin.md

 - The annotation `@Plugin` renamed to `@PluginMain`.

-- The task `spigotPluginYaml` renamed to `generateSpigotDescription`, it no longer generates `plugin.yml` into `build/tmp/generateSpigotDescription` by default.
+- The task `spigotPluginYaml` renamed to `generateSpigotDescription`

 ## See also